KaiNorberg/PatchworkOS/README.md

 ## Doxygen Documentation

 As one of the main goals of PatchworkOS is to be educational, I have tried to document the codebase as much as possible along with providing citations to any sources used.
-Currently this is still a work in progress, but as old code is refactored and new code is added, I try to add documentation.
+Currently, this is still a work in progress, but as old code is refactored and new code is added, I try to add documentation.

-If you are interested in knowing more, then you can check out the Doxygen generated [**documentation**](https://kainorberg.github.io/PatchworkOS/html/index.html).
+If you are interested in knowing more, then you can check out the Doxygen generated [documentation](https://kainorberg.github.io/PatchworkOS/html/index.html).

 ## Benchmarks

 All benchmarks were run on real hardware using a Lenovo ThinkPad E495.
-For comparison ive decided to use the Linux kernel, specifically Fedora since its what I normally use.
+For comparison, I've decided to use the Linux kernel, specifically Fedora since It's what I normally use.

-Note that Fedora will obviously have a lot more background processes running, so these benchmarks are not exactly apples to apples, but they should still give a good idea of how PatchworkOS performs in comparison.
+Note that Fedora will obviously have a lot more background processes running and security features that might impact performance, so these benchmarks are not exactly apples to apples, but they should still give a good baseline for how PatchworkOS performs.

 All code for benchmarks can be found in the [benchmark program](https://github.com/KaiNorberg/PatchworkOS/blob/main/src/programs/benchmark/benchmark.c), all tests were run using the optimization flag `-O3`.